 Only when this information is known can a man consider the first big decision: "Do I need to treat this prostate cancer or can it be watched?"

 If a man chooses the latter option, he should enroll into a surveillance clinic (see below).
-If he wants to consider treatment, he should be evaluated by both a radiation oncologist (e.g. Dr. Dougherty), as well as a surgeon (e.g. his urologist or Dr. Sokoloff).
+If he wants to consider treatment, he should be evaluated by both a radiation oncologist (Dr. Dougherty), as well as a surgeon.

-After those discussions, it is useful to visit with a medical oncologist (Dr. Ahmann, Dr. Singh, or Dr. Elquza) to discuss how most men go about the process of deciding which option of treatment is best for them, as well as to discuss how surveillance is done.
+After those discussions, it is useful to visit with a medical oncologist (Dr. Ahmann or Dr. Singh) to discuss how most men go about the process of deciding which option of treatment is best for them, as well as to discuss how surveillance is done.
 Men enrolled in our New Diagnosed, Non-Metastatic Prostate Cancer Clinic will see a Urologist, a Radiation Oncologist and a Medical Oncologist within one week.
 Once a decision has been reached, the patient will have arrangements made to initiate his management approach.

 This clinic is jointly directed by Drs.
-Sokoloff (urologist), Dougherty (radiation oncology) and Ahmann (medical oncology).
+Dougherty (radiation oncology) and Ahmann (medical oncology) and a surgeon.

 Surveillance Management of Newly Diagnosed, Non-Metastatic Prostate Cancer

 If a man with newly diagnosed, non-metastatic prostate cancer chooses not to be treated, he should consider enrolling in our Surveillance Clinic.